-5.10.1.2 Program Review Organization
+46.1.2 Program Review Organization

 Each year the Executive Board identifies units and programs that are due for review and asks them to initiate their processes.
 Each review will consist of a departmental self evaluation and an external evaluation.
-All written results are then conveyed to the Undergraduate and Graduate Curriculum Committees to perform an evaluation and make recommendations to the Executive Board and to the academic faculty, in accordance with Sections 2.4.6.2.(a)(6) and 2.4.6.2.(b)(8).
+All written results are then conveyed to the Undergraduate and Graduate Curriculum Committees to perform an evaluation and make recommendations to the Executive Board and to the academic faculty, in accordance with Sections 5.6.7 and 5.6.8.

-5.10.2.
-Teaching Evaluation and Support
+46.2 Teaching Evaluation and Support